Air traffic controllers warn of 'tipping point' as U.S. government shutdown drags on

 Some air traffic controllers say they've been able to get loans from their credit unions to cover their expenses for a few paychecks, while others have been forced to take on part-time jobs.

-The controller said they haven't taken on a second job yet, but now a colleague who is already moonlighting in private security.
+The controller said they haven't taken on a second job yet but know a colleague who is already moonlighting in private security.

 "You know, I'm going to join that guy here next week if things don't pan out," the controller said, just so that they can pay the mortgage.